 At the same time, the Duluth and Winnipeg Railroad Company was building from Duluth to Deer River, on the other side of the state.
-The line was completed between the two cities, going through Sawn River and Grand Rapids in 1892.
-By 1900, the Eastern Railway Company of Minnesota opened the line between Deer River and Fosston, connecting Duluth to Grand Forks.
+The line was completed between the two cities, reaching Swan River and Grand Rapids in 1892.
+By 1900, the Eastern Railway of Minnesota opened the line between Deer River and Fosston, connecting Duluth to Grand Forks.

 The line crossed the Mississippi River in Ball Club and Bemidji.
 New lines were constructed from Cass Lake to Sauk Centre, connecting to another mainline, as well as several lines into the Iron Range.

 Great Northern proceeded to operate the line from 1907 until its demise in 1970, when it merged with the Northern Pacific and the Chicago, Burlington and Quincy to form the Burlington Northern.